The Beatles Anthology

 The Beatles Anthology is a multimedia retrospective project consisting of a television documentary, a four-volume set of double albums, and a book describing the history of the Beatles.
 Beatles members Paul McCartney, George Harrison and Ringo Starr participated in the making of the works, which are sometimes referred to collectively as the Anthology project, while John Lennon appears in archival interviews.

+The first photo of The Beatles reunion was taken on 23 June 1994.
+From left: Ringo Starr, Paul McCartney and George Harrison.

 The documentary series was first broadcast in November 1995, with expanded versions released on VHS and LaserDisc in 1996 and on DVD in 2003.
 The documentary used interviews with the Beatles and their associates to narrate the history of the band as seen through archival footage and performances.
 The Anthology book, released in 2000, paralleled the documentary in presenting the group's history through quotes from interviews.

 The initial volume of the album set (Anthology 1) was released the same week of the documentary's airdate, with the subsequent two volumes (Anthology 2 and Anthology 3) released in 1996.
 They included unreleased performances and outtakes presented in roughly chronological order, along with two new songs based on demo tapes recorded by Lennon after the group broke up: "Free as a Bird" and "Real Love", both produced by Jeff Lynne.

 The Beatles Anthology 2025 was officially announced on August 21, 2025, featuring a remastered documentary series expanded with an additional ninth episode and a new box set containing a new compilation album, Anthology 4, alongside remastered editions of Anthology 1, 2, and 3.
-The box set will be released on November 21, 2025, and the new series will premiere five days later on Disney+.
+The box set was released on November 21, 2025, and the new series premiered five days later on Disney+.